 After what seemed like an endless search, you’ve finally found the perfect wall cupboard, but now you’re faced with the task of mounting it.
 Instead of grabbing a phone and calling a contractor, you can follow these simple steps and tackle the project yourself.

-The first step in mounting any object is determining where on the wall you want to mount it.
+The first step in mounting an object is determining where on the wall you want to mount it.
 After you have selected the area, you need to center the cupboard in the empty wall space.
 This can be accomplished by measuring the open wall space and finding the center point.
-For example, if the wall is 12 feet long then the center point would be located at 6 feet.
+For example, if the wall is 12 feet long, then the center point would be located at 6 feet.

 To get started mounting the wall cupboard you’ll first have to mount a cleat that will help you with the installation.
-First determine your desired height for the cupboard and mark where the bottom of cupboard will end up.
+First, determine your desired height for the cupboard and mark where the bottom of the cupboard will end up.
 Extend a level line about a foot in each direction and then level the top of your cleat to this line.
 You can use scraps of an old 2x4 or 1x6 that you can screw to the wall to help support the cupboard during the installation.

 Though the cleat will help you during the installation, you will still need a second pair of hands to install the wall cupboard safely.
 When wall mounting an item as heavy as a cupboard, it's extremely important to locate the studs in the wall to properly secure the cupboard.
 You can use a stud finder to locate and mark the studs on the wall.
 It's imperative that you fasten the cupboard to the studs in the wall.
 Once you have located the studs, you and your helper can lift the wall cupboard in place aligning it with the marks you've already placed on the wall.